andreaUNAM/cringecentral/wormie.md

 ---

 He hadn't been heading anywhere in particular.
 The size and safety of the palace had helped him discover the wonders of walking meditations, of letting his steps keep time for his breathing as his mind retreated into the Force.
-Sometimes he'd even sense Ben's spirit join him and they'd both simply walk and walk.
+Sometimes he'd even sense Obi-Wan's spirit join him and they'd both simply walk and walk.
 There were turns, there were stairs, both to climb and to descend, but he had no intention of remembering or planning his trajectory.
 Walking past the workshop should've been just like walking past all those other doors.

 "Hey there, stranger."